swabhs/open-sesame/README.md

 ## Contact and Reference

-For questions and usage issues, please contact `swabha@cs.cmu.edu`.
+For questions and usage issues, please contact `sswayamd@alumni.cmu.edu`.
 If you use open-sesame for research, please cite [our paper](https://arxiv.org/pdf/1706.09528.pdf) as follows:

 ```
 @article{swayamdipta:17,